mokuda2/senioryearreflection/_posts/2023-01-01-The-Head-and-the-Heart.md

 _(May 2021; end of my mission) I was still an office elder in Bellevue and had about a week left on my mission._

 _One of the zone leaders said he had broken up with his girlfriend.
-Elder Candari seemed to make a big deal about it trying to comfort our zone leader._
+My last companion, Elder Candari, seemed to make a big deal about it trying to comfort our zone leader._

 _“I don’t get why people do that to themselves,” I said.
 “Why do people choose to do that and then get sad?”_